ArmedGuy/openwatcherhub/README.md

 This is currently an all-in-one API service that can respond to certain SentinelHub requests.
 It is designed without ANY kind of security, and is only suitable for local installations.

-It is also terribly inefficient.
-It will be rewritten for maturity and only then will performance be taken into account.
+It is also terribly inefficient (although now less inefficient).
+It will be rewritten into a proper rendering pipeline and only then will performance be taken into account.

 ### Currently supported
  - /api/v1/process endpoint
  - basic evalscript, only older ecmascript support (no arrow functions etc)
+   - supports numpy vectorized functions
  - single input, band selection
  - single output to tiff only
  - only nearest resampling